eckozero/CLIc/README.md

 The Check class is almost done, it has a function for horizontal, vertical and diagonal check validation.
 As per the update on 14/11/13 I have yet to make this work according to the rules of the game.

+The Check class actually works, which is good.

 In other news, I found a simpler wording for the __en passant__ rule so I